StartupsPoleEmploi/labonnealternance/README.md

 Before you run your first build, you need to create two new files:
 - `frontend/tests-e2e/browserstack.credentials.js`
 - `config/overrides/settings.py`

+The first one should have your browserstack credentials (open a browserstack account or ask a coworker).

 The second one should have the following values: